Crossing harbour bars

 During a bar crossing

-- Ensure that everyone on board is awake and dressed;
+- Ensure everyone on board is awake, dressed and wearing their lifejacket.

-- The approach to the bar should be made at a moderate speed so that speed can be increased or slackened as conditions dictate;
+- Approach the bar at a moderate speed so you can adjust your speed as needed.

-- Keep a safe following distance and well clear of any vessels, to ensure sufficient sea-room and manoeuvrability;
+- Keep a safe following distance and well clear of any vessels.

 Remember, it is ultimately the skipper’s responsibility to determine whether or not to cross a bar!

-View the Bar Crossing - how to cross a bar safely video
+Watch: Safer Boating NZ – how to cross a bar safely

-This video about safely crossing a bar has been produced by Waikato Regional Council and Bay of Plenty Regional Council.
+This video about safely crossing a bar has been produced by the Waikato and Bay of Plenty regional councils, and is available on Safer Boating NZ's YouTube channel.